CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 - Non NVUE-managed users that are in the `sudo` group.
 {{%/notice%}}

+You can also create custom roles and assign a custom role to a user.
+See {{<link url="Role-Based-Access-Control" text="Role-based Access Control">}}.

 ### Hashed Passwords

 Instead of a plain text password, you can provide a hashed password for a local user.